junyeongh/cityu-courses/sdsc3001-2425a/course_project/README.md

   - (4) The experimental results.
   - (5) Any thoughts on the advantages and disadvantages as well as potential improvements of the proposed method? (optional)
 - Report

-Structure of both presentation and report will be

-- **Introduction** (1)
-  - 'In data science, we deal with multiple datasets and there are cases we need to deal with the similarities.
-The spam filtering, for instance, starts with the idea where how similar an email that a user received is similar to the dataset of spam emails?'
-  - There are different approaches to determine how similar a certain dataset is similar to, and one metric to show the similarities are Jaccard similarity coefficient, which is defined as the ...
-  - It is obvious when the size `n` of the dataset gets large, and MinHash is a set similarity estimation techique to handle larget sets.
-- **Similarity matrix and their problems** (1)
-  - *MinHash*
-    - explanation
-    - its problem
-  - *b-bit MinHash*
-    - explanation
-    - its problem -> cannot be used for stream dataset
-  - *Odd Sketch*
-    - explanation
-    - its problem -> cannot be used for stream dataset
-- **MaxLogHash** (2)
-  - <- 5x memory efficient than MinHash with the same accuracy and computational cost for estimating high similarities
-- **Dataset & Result analysis** (3, 4)

-The data is from [Frequent Itemset Mining Dataset Repository](http://fimi.uantwerpen.be/data/)